abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 The bookstore-angular service mounts the `etc/docker/dynamic-env.json` file to change the existing dynamic-env.json file which is copied during image creation, to change the environment variables on deployment time instead of re-creating the docker image after each environmental variable change. **Do not forget to override the `dynamic-env.json` located under the `aspnet-core/etc/docker`** folder.

+> If you are not using Docker with WSL, you may have problems with the volume mount permissions.
+You need to grant docker to be able to use the local file system.
+See this [SO answer](https://stackoverflow.com/a/20652410) for more information.

 ​	{{ if Tiered == "No" }}

 ```json